-Canada’s oilsands is the third largest deposit of oil on earth, with reserves of approximately 170 billion barrels and potential resources of up to 1.8 trillion barrels.
-Of Canada’s three major oilsands deposits—Athabasca, Cold Lake, and Peace River—the Athabasca region is the richest, containing over 80 percent of the original oil in place.
-This is the heart of the oilsands.
+Canada’s oilsands is the third largest deposit of oil on earth, with reserves of approximately 168 billion barrels and potential resources of up to 1.8 trillion barrels.
+There are three main oilsands deposits, Athabasca, Cold Lake, and Peace River, as well as significant processing and transportation infrastructure in Alberta's Industrial Heartland.

 More than $200 billion of new capital investment is expected in the oilsands between 2013-2022, in addition to ongoing spending on maintenance, repair and operations.
 This is one of Canada's most dynamic and important industries.

 Suncor Energy Inc. is content with new rules for shrinking the company’s tailings ponds, particularly because they are site specific, and the regulator is suspending the current directive while it takes a close look at them.
 Suncor, which has seven ...Read the full story

 Most, if not all, crude oil that would be transported via the proposed Keystone XL pipeline to the United States Gulf Coast would not be exported, and the vast majority of refined product (about 70 per cent) derived from it ...Read the full story